Dams4K/Dams4K/README.md

 ### GDCP Bot

-It was a discord bot one of my friend asked me to do for her friend's discord server, ended up being a big bot for this server.
-Still working at this day, initial launch: oct 2, 2019
+It was a discord bot I had to make for a friend, it ended up becoming a big bot for the server she was on.
+Initial launch: oct 2, 2019, I stopped it on july 24, 2023<br>
 It was the first project I had to make for someone else than me

+### CoordBot

+It's GDCP Bot, but better, and with a new name, making him another bot than GDCP Bot.
+But on paper it's GDCP Bot<br>
+I'm proud of this shit, i've done some funny things and it's a project that I can reopen 6 months later without getting lost.

+(Maybe it will also become the successor of [LogicBot](#logicbot)?)

 ### CPSDisplay